 The LOLE Study will include properties and values of DR programs provided by Participants.
-DR programs will be modeled as equivalent flexible resources with high fuel costs, such that these representative resources would be dispatched last to reflect DR operating scenarios.
+DR programs will be modeled as equivalent flexible resources with high fuel costs, such that these representative resources would be dispatched last in the LOLE Study to reflect DR operating scenarios.
 Forced outage rates will not be assigned to DR programs.